 Q. What has Lockheed Martin done to support its supply chain?

 A: Lockheed Martin consistently monitors COVID-19 impacts, working with the U.S. Department of Defense and suppliers, and will continue to accelerate cash to at-risk suppliers and small businesses to meet commitments vital to national security.
 In March 2020, the Department of Defense announced it would increase progress payment rates to large businesses from 80 percent to 90 percent, accelerating payments for the completion of work in recognition of the challenges posed by COVID-19.
 We have flowed all of the accelerated payments received from the Department of Defense to our supply chain giving priority to small and vulnerable suppliers, as we continue our efforts to mitigate COVID-19 risks and promote a healthy Defense Industrial Base.

 Q: Has Lockheed Martin continued hiring during the pandemic?

 Q: What support has Lockheed Martin provided to local communities?

 In addition, we provided in-kind donations of corporate air support to the U.S. Department of Health and Human Services (HHS) and the National Marrow Donor Program.
-Across the country, we have produced more than 80,000 protective gowns and 43,000 face shields.
-We have donated PPE at 191 locations where frontline medical workers are caring for COVID-19 patients, and those at risk, including medically vulnerable seniors, and first responders.
+Across more than 20 states, we have produced more than 57,000 face shields and 97,000 gowns for frontline medical workers caring for COVID-19 patients, medically vulnerable seniors, and first responders.
 These donations have gone to approximately 300 locations, including children’s hospitals, local fire departments, and senior living facilities that are integral parts of the communities where Lockheed Martin employees live and work.

 Q: What support has Lockheed Martin provided Internationally?